A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Performance evaluation

 To understand the rewards reported in Fig.~\ref{fig:avg-reward} we take a look at the behaviour of every solution during rush hours in the city of Turin.
 In Fig.~\ref{fig:snapshot}, we omit the CNST case, which we used as a benchmark in Fig.~\ref{fig:avg-reward}, to render the figure more readable.
 To further increase its readability, we smooth the traces by using Bezier curves to capture the main trends without being distracted by the small fluctuations inherent to the traces.

 We first focus on the PI approach.
-Primarily, PI obtains a small reward due to its failure to distribute the \gls{cv2n} traffic among~\glspl{pop}, since there is almost always a \gls{pop} with active 5~\glspl{cpu} ($\max_p\{C_p\}=5$ during long periods in Fig.~\ref{fig:snapshot}).
+Primarily, PI obtains a small reward due to its failure to distribute the \gls{cv2n} traffic among~\glspl{pop}, since there is almost always a \gls{pop} with 5 active \glspl{cpu} ($\max_p\{C_p\}=5$ during long periods in Fig.~\ref{fig:snapshot}).
 A second reason is that PI has the highest number of \glspl{cpu} ($\sum_p C_p$) across \glspl{pop}.
 And the third reason is that PI leads to the largest increase of \glspl{cpu} upon traffic peaks.
-As an example, Fig.~\ref{fig:snapshot} shows that as road traffic peaks around 7:30, it leads to the highest number of active \glspl{cpu} ($\sum_p C_p>20$).
-These three reasons hint at the over-provisioning nature of PI, for it is a conservative solution that aims at keeping loads around 0.7.
-This turns out to be a low value, leading to a delay that tends to be lower than the target one.
-Hence PI fails to obtain the best possible reward (Fig.~\ref{fig:reward}).
+Fig.~\ref{fig:snapshot} shows that as road traffic peaks around 7:30, it leads to the highest number of active \glspl{cpu} ($\sum_p C_p>20$).
+PI is over-provisioning computing resources, as a conservative solution that aims at keeping load around 0.7 -- the best found target load for the $d_{tgt}$ parameter, as described in Section~\ref{subsec:parameter}.